Versace reaches for the stars with glittery Hollywood show - KESQ

 Los Angeles is also, of course, a city of stars — and never more than during Oscar week.
 The moments before the show felt like a dry run for the Oscars red carpet, with celebrities reuniting or meeting for the first time.

-Dua Lipa was shown on social media meeting and sitting next to Cher.
-And one set of stars seemed particularly thrilled to be meeting: Ke Huy Quan of “Everything Everywhere All at Once” and Hathaway, who each expressed their fandom for the other.
+Lipa was shown on social media meeting and sitting next to Cher.
+And one set of stars seemed particularly thrilled to be meeting: Quan, of “Everything Everywhere All at Once,” and Hathaway, who each expressed their fandom for the other.

 “I’m fainting!”
 Hathaway said when she laid eyes on Quan.
 “Everyone is so happy for you!”